Smooth Points on Semi-algebraic Sets: Introduction

 \section{Introduction}

-Consider the semi-algebraic set { }for some $f_1, \ldots, f_s, q_1, \ldots, q_m\in \R[x_1, \ldots, x_n]$.
-When studying real semi-algebraic sets we often first study the complex variety defined by $V=\{x\in \C^n\;:\; f_1(x)=\cdots=f_{s}(x)=0\}$ and deduce properties of $S$ from the properties of $V$.
-In particular, if $S$ contains a smooth point and $V$ is irreducible then $S$ is Zariski dense in $V$, so all algebraic information of $S$ is contained in $V$.
-Thus, deciding the existence of smooth points in real semi-algebraic sets and finding such points is a central problem in real algebraic geometry with many applications.
-For example, if $\varphi:S\rightarrow S'$ is a polynomial map of semi-algebraic sets then smooth points in ${\rm Im}(\varphi)$ are points where the Jacobian of $\varphi$ has maximal rank within its connected component, also called the {\em typical rank}.
-In particular, finding real smooth points in each connected component of a semi-algebraic set allows one to compute all typical ranks of real morphisms (see \cite{Sottile2019} for applications of this property).
+When studying an atomic semi-algebraic set $S\subset\R^n$, i.e., { }for some polynomials $f_1, \ldots, f_s, q_1, \ldots, q_m\in \R[x_1, \ldots, x_n]$, one often first considers the complex variety $V=\{x\in \C^n\;:\; f_1(x)=\cdots=f_{s}(x)=0\}$, known as its {\em algebraic relaxation}, and deduces~properties of $S$ from the properties of $V$.
+In particular, if $S$ contains a smooth point and~$V$ is irreducible, then $S$ is Zariski dense in $V$, and so all of the algebraic information of $S$ can be determined from~$V$.
+Thus, deciding the existence of smooth points in semi-algebraic sets and finding such points is a central problem in real algebraic geometry with many applications.
+An example of such application is computing all typical ranks of tensors \cite{RealTypicalRanks2018,Kruskal1989,TypicalRank2012}.

-One of the main results of this paper is to give a new technique to compute smooth points on the compact connected components of real semi-algebraic sets.
-Our method is simple and suggests natural implementation using numerical homotopy methods and deformations.
-It complements other approaches that compute sample points on real semi-algebraic sets, such as computing the critical points of the distance function, in the sense that our method also guarantees the smoothness of the sample points.
-In the paper we demonstrate this advantage on examples where the critical points of the distance function are singular from the majority of points, while our method always computes smooth points.
-The main idea is very simple: Suppose $V$ is irreducible.
-If a polynomial $g$ vanishes on the singular points of $V$ but does not vanish on all of $V$ then the extreme points of $g$ on $S$ must contain points in every compact connected component of $S$ that are non-singular, if such points exist.
-We extend this idea to the case when $V$ is not equidimensional by using {\em infinitesimal} deformations of $V$ and limits.
-We show that this limiting approach is well-suited for numerical homotopy continuation methods after we translate an infinitesimal real deformation (that may only work for arbitrary small values) into a complex deformation that works along a real arc parameterized by the interval $(0,1]$.
+One of the main results of this paper is to give a new technique to compute smooth points on bounded connected components of atomic semi-algebraic sets.
+When $V$ is equidimensional, our method is simple and suggests a natural implementation using numerical homotopy methods.
+It extends other approaches that compute sample points on real semi-algebraic sets, such as computing the critical points of the distance function, in the sense that our method also guarantees the smoothness of the sample points.
+We illustrate this advantage on ``Thom's lips,'' in which critical points of the distance function are often at the singularities~\cite[Ex.~2.3]{WuReid13}, while our method always computes smooth points.